postmanlabs/labs-docs/src/pages/docs/postman-cli/postman-cli-options.md

 #### --bail

-Stops the runner when a test case fails.
+Stop the runner when a test case fails.

 #### --color <value>